Language

 box-shadow: none;

-Use multiple layers for more realistic, natural-looking shadows
+Use multiple layers with low opacity for more realistic, natural-looking shadows

-Avoid pure black shadows — use low opacity (10-25%) for subtle effects
+Avoid pure black shadows — keep opacity around 10-25% for subtle depth

 All processing happens in your browser — no data is sent to any server